 Consumer borrowing has returned.
 Credit card borrowing has increased to record levels and so have student loan and auto lending.
 A strong economy makes this all possible, but real US median household incomes is still lagging, and many communities are struggling with modest real estate growth since the 2008 crisis.
 I think we will see economic growth in select communities and challenges with auto lending debt in 2018.
 Expect auto sales issues and bank stocks to pull back in the fourth quarter of 2018.

 They announced in recent communications that they might not be able to continue as a going concern.
 I think 2018 is the end of Sears.
-Who else will borrow from them?
+Who else will lend to them?
 Plus, some of that real estate might be worth tapping for development.
 When will the creditors demand access to that?
 Sooner than later, I think.

 With the entry of low-cost carrier Norwegian to the US-Europe, trans-Atlantic market, it is now commonplace to find round-trip tickets to Europe for $400-$500 and sometimes even less.
 This is great for vagabonds and the wanderlust alike.
 It does not sound so great for the US airlines (who enjoyed higher rates in recent years), but does sound great for hotels.
 Expect great deals to Europe.
 Plus, Norwegian flies new aircraft.
 It will challenge the US and European carriers.
 Book a trip to Europe in 2018!
 Plus, it is hard to believe the US dollar will have another record retreat against the Euro, as it did in 2017.
 Expect the US dollar to strengthen somewhat, making your European trip a better deal!